 Angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs).
 These similar drugs decrease blood pressure and may help prevent progression of coronary artery disease.

 Sometimes more aggressive treatment is needed.
 Here are some options:

 Angioplasty and stent placement (percutaneous coronary revascularization)

 Your doctor inserts a long, thin tube (catheter) into the narrowed part of your artery.
 A wire with a deflated balloon is passed through the catheter to the narrowed area.
 The balloon is then inflated, compressing the deposits against your artery walls.

 A stent is often left in the artery to help keep the artery open.
 Most stents slowly release medication to help keep the arteries open.

 Coronary artery bypass surgery

 A surgeon creates a graft to bypass blocked coronary arteries using a vessel from another part of your body.
 This allows blood to flow around the blocked or narrowed coronary artery.
-Because this requires open-heart surgery, it's most often reserved for cases of multiple narrowed coronary arteries.
+Because this requires open-heart surgery, it's most often reserved for people who have multiple narrowed coronary arteries.

 Lifestyle and home remedies